 Penelope Trott, News Editor

-Penelope Trott is a junior and is in her second year writing for The Redwood Bark.
+Penelope Trott is a senior and is in her third year writing for The Redwood Bark.
 She loves the collaborative aspect of the program and the unique opportunities it brings.
 Outside of her passion for journalism, she loves to run and explore the outdoors.

 Tessa Tuatini, Multimedia Editor

-Tessa Tuatini is a junior in her second year writing for The Redwood Bark.
+Tessa Tuatini is a senior in her third year writing for The Redwood Bark.
 Her favorite aspect is learning more about the community and reporting on important topics.
-Outside of school, she enjoys mountain biking, going to the beach and exploring different parts of Marin.
+Outside of journalism, she runs cross country, and loves the beach, going on long drives, and spending time with her friends and family.